Duke Mu of Qin: Life

 He was the son of Duke De of Qin and the younger brother of Duke Cheng.
 He married Mu Ji (穆姬), the daughter of Duke Xian of Jin, and married his daughter Huai Ying (懷嬴) to two of Duke Xian's sons.
-He helped his son-in-law win the Battle of Chengpu against Chu; these two marriages led to the saying "the Friendship of Qin and Jin" (秦晉之好) to denote political marriages and alliances based on marital bonds.
-He is also noted as the retainer of Bole, the horse expert.
+He helped his son-in-law win the Battle of Chengpu against Chu; these two marriages led to the saying, "the Friendship of Qin and Jin" (秦晉之好), to denote political marriages and alliances based on marital bonds.
+He is also noted as the master of Bole, a famous horse expert whose skills became iconic in folklore and idioms.

-During the early reign of Duke Mu of Qin, the Jin state was a formidable power under the leadership of Duke Xian of Jin.
-However, after the death of Duke Xian, Jin plunged into a state of internal conflict as Duke Xian's sons fought over the succession.
-One of them won the contention and became Duke Hui of Jin, but Jin was struck by a famine not long later and Duke Hui requested aid from Qin.
+During the early reign of Duke Mu of Qin, the state of Jin was a formidable power under the leadership of Duke Xian of Jin.
+However, after the death of Duke Xian, Jin was plunged into a state of internal conflict as Duke Xian's sons fought over the succession.
+One of them won the throne and became Duke Hui of Jin, but Jin was struck by a famine not long later and Duke Hui requested aid from Qin.
 Duke Mu of Qin sent relief food supplies and agricultural equipment to Jin.
-However, Qin was struck by famine later and by then, Jin had recovered and it turned to attack Qin.
+Qin was struck by famine later, but Jin had recovered and it turned to attack Qin rather than repaying the assistance it had received.
 Qin and Jin engaged in several battles over the next few years.

 During the battles with Jin, Duke Mu heard that Duke Hui's older brother Ji Chong'er had gone from his northern and eastern wanderings to the southern court of Chu.
 After consulting his subjects, Duke Mu sent an emissary to Chu to invite Chong'er to Qin.
 Upon Duke Hui's death, his son fled from captivity in the Qin court to establish himself as the new duke.
 Instead of permitting this, Duke Mu sent his army to establish Chong'er as Duke Hui's successor, defeating the Jin army at the Battle of Gaoliang.
-Chong'er— his posthumous name is "Duke Wen"—was grateful for Duke Mu's assistance and relations between Qin and Jin improved.
-Qin used the opportunity when its eastern front was stable, to launch military campaigns against the minority tribes in the west.
+Chong'er, now Duke Wen of Jin, was grateful for Duke Mu's assistance and relations between Qin and Jin improved.
+Qin used this opportunity when its eastern front was stable to launch military campaigns against the minority tribes in the west.